j-morano/MIRAGE/README.md

 > [!IMPORTANT]
 > The script will download the model weights and the datasets, which are large files.
 Make sure you have enough disk space and a stable internet connection.
 >
-> In addition, it will install Python 3.10.16 (from source) in the same folder if it detects that the system Python version is not 3.10.*.
+> In addition, if the system Python version is not 3.10.*, it will install Python 3.10.16 (from source) in the same directory.
+It will also install PyTorch 2.5.1 (CUDA 11.8).

 ```bash